The Pillows: 35th Anniversary and disbandment (2020–2025)

 On 18 March 2020, the band released their 30th anniversary concert at Yokohama Arena as a DVD/Blu-ray entitled "Thank You My Highlight" and throughout 2021 until 2023 they released more DVDs/Blu-rays of the "Do You Remember The Third Movement?" series of concerts.

-In anticipation of their 35th anniversary the band released a DVD/Blu-ray of their 2023-2024 "Lostman Go to The City" tour on June 2024 as well as a documentary.
+In anticipation of their 35th anniversary the band released a DVD/Blu-ray of their 2023-2024 "Lostman Go to The City" tour in June 2024 as well as a documentary.
 Entitled "Talking About a Rock'n'Roll Band" it consists of interviews with friends from other bands such as Base Ball Bear, THE BOHEMIANS, SHISHAMO, go!go!vanillas, ArtTheaterGuild and Kaminarigumo.

 On 16 September 2024, the band celebrated their 35th anniversary with a concert at Toyosu Pit.
 The live footage was eventually released as a DVD/Blu-ray in 2025.
 On November 2 the band released "Blank", their last single.

-On 31 January 2025, the Pillows disbanded after their last concert at KT Zepp Yokohama on the same date.
+On 31 January 2025, the Pillows announced they had officially disbanded following their concert at KT Zepp Yokohama earlier that day.
+They apologized for the sudden announcement and explained that, although they hesitated to use the word "disbanded", they did so in order to not "leave room for expectations of a future reunion".
+Sato died from esophageal cancer on 23 March 2026, at the age of 61.
+His death was announced on 28 March.